sultonyana4/Risdalu/README.md

 ## Smart Contract

 The Risdalu Token Claim contract is deployed on Monad Testnet.
 It allows users to:
-- Claim 1 ETH worth of RIS tokens every 24 hours
+- Claim 1 MON worth of RIS tokens every 24 hours
 - Check their last claim time
 - View their token balance